Update, November 19th: NEF chief executive Miatta Fahnbulleh has been selected as the next candidate for Camberwell and Peckham.

-Evelyn Akoto confirmed to LabourList that she will be standing.
+Evelyn Akoto confirmed to LabourList that she will be standing and officially launched her campaign in October.
 Akoto is a councillor on Southwark council, representing Old Kent Road.
 She currently serves as cabinet member for health and wellbeing.
+While serving on the council, she set up the Southwark Positive Futures fund, which gives young people a say in the youth activities provided in the local area, and created the Southwark Safe Spaces initiative, which provides support to survivors of domestic abuse.
 She grew up in Southwark and previously stood unsuccessfully to be the Labour candidate for Lambeth and Southwark in the London Assembly elections.

 Miatta Fahnbulleh confirmed to LabourList that she is planning to put herself forward.
 Fahnbulleh is currently chief executive of left-wing think tank the New Economics Foundation (NEF), a role she has held since 2017.
 She was previously director of policy and research at the Institute of Public Policy Research and also served as a policy adviser to the then leader of the opposition, Ed Miliband, from 2013 to 2015.
 Prior to that, she held roles in the Cabinet Office and the Prime Minister’s strategy unit.